-What are senior fitness exercises and should we really bother to do them?
-Will the benefit be greater than the effort?
+What are senior fitness exercises and why should we bother to do them?
+Will the benefits be greater than the effort?

-The exercises don't change much from our pre-senior years, just a bit gentler and with less pounding testosterone for the guys … as pragmatism overtakes pride!
+In many ways the exercises don't change much from our pre-senior years.
+Just a bit gentler and with less pounding testosterone for the guys … as pragmatism and pain avoidance overtakes pride!

-As you get weaker and stiffer with age the main aim of exercising is to arrest the rot.
+As we age our muscles get weaker and tendons get stiffer so the main aim of exercising is to arrest the rot.

-What senior fitness exercises are best … and have greatest return for effort?
+What senior fitness exercises are best … which ones have the greatest return for effort?

-For a balanced all round program you should have a routine that covers, endurance, strength and, stretching, core strength and balance.
+For a balanced all round program you should have a routine that covers elements of cardio endurance, building or maintaining strength, stretching, core strength and balance.

-Or if they are not available just any kids down at the park … this exercise has an added benefit in that it will really be appreciated by their mothers!!
+Or if your grandkids are not available any kids down at the park will do… this has an added benefit of being gratefully appreciated by their mothers!!

 The target - at least 3 times a week for a minimum of 30 minutes.